NotCP97/blog_app_assignment/README.md

 - **Full-Text Search Enhancements**: Improve search with more complex queries such as fuzzy matching or boosting blog titles in results.
 - **Monitoring & Logging**: Integrate services like Prometheus and Grafana for real-time monitoring and log aggregation.

+# Deployment
+We can deploy service with kubernetes pods

+Deployment config file in available in deployment folder